-2.5.4 Level B or Level A PPE
+2.5.4 Level A PPE

-This type of PPE shall not be used at this site unless required for performance of an initial exposure assessment.
-Should work conditions and personnel sampling exceed action levels for a PPE upgrade to Level B or A, operations shall cease in that area until site conditions can be re-evaluated by the NYCSSM and the Environmental Consultant's CIH.
+Use of this type of PPE is not anticipated at this site.
+Should work conditions and personnel sampling exceed action levels for a PPE upgrade to Level A, operations shall cease in that area until site conditions can be re-evaluated by the Contractor NYCSSM and the Environmental Consultant's CIH.